What to Pack for Hand Luggage: Essentials You’ll Need

 Image by Rudy and Peter Skitterians from Pixabay

 This post by Tips 4 Trips contains affiliate links*.
-This means I may receive a small commission if you click on these links, but at NO extra cost to you.
+This means I may receive a small commission if you click on these links.
+Learn more at the bottom of this post.

-8 Hand Luggage Essentials
+9 Hand Luggage Essentials

 Regardless of how long you are planning to travel, where your destination is located and even the type of trip you have planned these items should be packed into your hand luggage.

-The reasons for packing these items include:
+The reasons you should pack these items in a carry-on bag include:

-- Your personal comfort during the flight
+• Your personal comfort during the flight

-- Checked luggage on a rare occasion does go missing eg. loaded onto the wrong flight or left behind
+• Checked luggage on a rare occasion does go missing eg. loaded onto the wrong flight or left behind

-- For safety and security
+• For safety and security

-Travel Documents
+1. Travel Documents

-Glasses (Reading and Sunglasses)
+2. Glasses (Reading and Sunglasses)

 Glasses are fragile and fragile items ideally should not be packed into your checked luggage.
 Plus you may want your reading glasses to read and your sunglasses as soon as you arrive.

-Entertainment
+3. Entertainment

 Plane journeys are long and boring and not all flights include onboard entertainment systems (or the onboard entertainment system breaks down) so it’s good to bring something with you.

-If you are travelling with others find out what they would like to do during the flight and pack accordingly
+Top Trip Tip: If you are travelling with others find out what they would like to do during the flight and pack accordingly

-Water Bottle
+4. Water Bottle

 More precisely an empty water bottle as you cannot take the water through security.
 However, once you have made your way through security you can fill your water bottle from the drinking fountains.